-Since January 2018, more than 230 cases of hepatitis A have been reported in Northern Kentucky.
-Two deaths have been reported.
+Since January 2018, more than 280 cases of hepatitis A have been reported in Northern Kentucky.
+Three deaths have been reported.
 There were no cases of hepatitis A among Northern Kentucky residents in 2017.

 The Kentucky Department for Public Health declared a statewide outbreak of hepatitis A in November 2017.
-Since then, more than 2,800 cases have been reported in the state (compared to an average of 20 cases per year).
-There were 587 confirmed cases and 17 deaths.
+Since then, more than 4,000 cases have been reported in the state (compared to an average of 20 cases per year).
+There have been 587 confirmed cases and 43 deaths reported.

 NKY Health has been implementing efforts to control the spread of the virus over the past several months and will continue to expand its efforts with vaccinating the at risk populations and advising health care providers, detention centers, food service establishments, and agencies that serve the homeless and people with substance use disorders.